 Art Center College of Design

 With a mission to cultivate socially responsible artists and designers, the Art Center College of Design maintains strong industry ties and a faculty of working professionals.
-The college has expanded over 80 years to encompass programs from fine art to forward-thinking design.
+The college has expanded over 80-plus years to encompass programs from fine art to forward-thinking design.

 Bachelor of Fine Arts in Fine Art